System Design Space

 Module boundaries

-Structure modules by domain ownership.
-Avoid giant root modules with implicit dependencies.
+Structure modules around domain responsibility.
+Avoid giant root modules with hidden dependencies.

-Secrets should not live in an IaC repository.
+Secrets should not live in the infrastructure repository.
 Use secret managers and short-lived credentials.

 Policy as code

-Fix the required guardrails: naming, encryption, network policy, quotas, region restrictions.
+Codify required guardrails: naming rules, encryption, network policies, quotas, and region restrictions.

 Next